Categorical Structures

 assert traced_f.codomain == Z

-The trace contracts the last components, leaving the first components as the domain and codomain.
+The trace contracts the matching \(X\) wire, leaving the external domain \(Y\) and codomain \(Z\).

 Summary